-Things to Consider Before You Move In
+Things For International Students To Consider Before Moving In

 Applying for a Student Visa

 One of the most important issues you need to check is whether you need a visa to enter the UK.
 This very much depends on your country of origin.
 Generally, there is a distinction to be made between EEA/Swiss nationals and international students.

 If you are an EEA/Swiss national you usually have the right to enter and stay in the UK without a visa, no specific permission is needed to study here.
 You do not have to register or apply for any particular documents either.
 If you’re an EEA/Swiss national, you have the right to move freely and to take residence in the UK for up to three months.

 If you’re a student whose country of origin does not belong to the EEA group, you will have to apply for a visa.
 This mainly applies for students from Asia, Africa, Australia, and the USA.
 If you’ve been accepted by a UK higher education institution, you can choose between two different types of student visa: Student visitor status and a Tier 4 visa.

 For courses that do not exceed a total length of six months, you will be eligible for student visitor status.
 If you should attend an English language course, this period extends to a maximum of 11 months.
 Some students may enter the UK without entry clearance when they come as student visitors (“non-visa nationalities”, e.g. USA, Japan, and South Korea).
 However, the student visitor status has certain restrictions.
 Most importantly, you won’t be allowed to take up employment in any form; even if it is unpaid or part of your programme.
 Moreover, you cannot apply for an extended stay after you’ve completed your course, once you reach the end of your study you are expected to leave the UK.